matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Publish-Subscribe/pub-sub-overview.md

 - **Real-time data processing**: The publish-subscribe function can be used to realize real-time data processing.
 For example, when a website needs to process data from different users, the publish-subscribe part can be used to transmit data to a processing program for processing, to realize real-time data analysis and decision-making.

+## Concepts

+- **Publication**: In a database, a publication often refers to the process of setting a database object to be accessible by other accounts.
+It is a crucial step in data sharing and replication, where the published objects can be subscribed to by other accounts, and their data can be accessed.

+- **Subscription**: A subscription refers to a database choosing to receive and replicate the data of a published database object.

+- **Publisher (Pub)**: The Publisher is the database that performs the publishing operation.
+The Publisher is responsible for creating and managing the published objects, as well as managing the access permissions of databases subscribing to these published objects.

+- **Subscriber (Sub)**: The Subscriber is the account that subscribes to the published objects.

+- **Published Object**: A published object is a database created by the Publisher and made available for publication, namely a database.
+The data of these objects can be accessed and replicated by the Subscriber.

+- **Subscribed Object**: A subscribed object is a published object replicated and stored on the Subscriber.
+The data of the subscribed object is updated according to the data on the Publisher.

 ## Publication/Subscription Scope Explanation

+### Publish/Subscribe Application Scope

+Both **Publisher** and **Subscriber** are accounts of MatrixOne.

 ### Publishable/Subscribable Permissions

-- Only ACCOUNTADMIN or MOADMIN role can create publications and subscriptions on the publishing side.
+- Only ACCOUNTADMIN or MOADMIN role can create publications and subscriptions on the Publisher.
 - Subscribers are controlled by ACCOUNTADMIN or MOADMIN roles to access subscription data permissions.

 ### Publication/Subscription Data Scope

-- A single **Publication** is associated with just one database.
+- - A single **Publication** can only be associated with one database.
-- Publications and subscriptions only implement at the database level; direct publication and subscription at the table level are not currently supported.
+- Publications and subscriptions are only implemented at the database level, with no current support for direct publication and subscription at the table level.
-- On the **Subscription side**, permissions for the **subscribed database** are read-only.
+- The **Subscriber** only has read access to the **Subscribed database**.

-- If the **publishing side** modifies the scope of its sharing, and a tenant no longer within the new scope has already created a subscription database, access to that **subscribed database** is invalidated.
+- If the **Publisher** adjusts the sharing scope of the publication, those accounts that are no longer within the new scope and have already created a subscribed database will find that their access to the **Subscribed database** is invalid.
-- If the **publishing side** tries to delete a **published database**, the deletion fails if this database has been published.
+- If the **Publisher** attempts to delete a database that has been published, the deletion will fail.
-- If the **publishing side** deletes a **Publication** on the publishing side, the corresponding objects in the subscription database still exist.
-Still, an error will be reported when the **subscriber** tries to access this object.
-The **subscriber** needs to delete the **Subscription**.
+- If the **Publisher** deletes a **Publication**, but the corresponding object still exists in the subscribed database, an error will be triggered when the **Subscriber** attempts to access this object.
+The **Subscriber** will need to delete the corresponding **Subscription**.
-- If the **publishing side** deletes a **published object**, the corresponding **subscribed object** in the subscription database still exists.
-However, an error will be occured when the **subscriber** tries to access this object.
-The **subscriber** needs to delete the **subscribed object**.
+- If the **Publisher** deletes a **Published object**, but the corresponding object still exists in the subscribed database, an error will be triggered when the **Subscriber** attempts to access this object.
+The **Subscriber** must delete the corresponding **Subscribed object**.

 ### Examples